 When decrying the heightened level of violence on postwar theater screens, polite critics fixated on the spectacle of Richard Widmark throwing an old lady down a staircase.
 But some wouldn’t go near the almost unbroken series of sadistic tortures and killings that constitute Brute Force.
 It may be the first film noir to flirt with an apocalyptic, suicidal tone, the ‘everybody dies horribly’ syndrome.
 The violent wrap-up is so despairing and desolate, we have to think that writer Richard Brooks thought to himself, ‘they’ll never film this… not even Mark Hellinger could get away with this.”
 Hellinger must have been unstoppable, because he pulled it off.

 The Killers had introduced Burt Lancaster.
 The instant star’s growing fan base wasn’t let down by this follow-up.
 More realistic prison pictures have been made and some are more graphic, but when it comes to having a negative attitude Brute Force takes the cake.
-The film doesn’t believe in justice or redemption in this horrible purgatory that serves as a microcosm of existence itself: Life is Hell, and ‘nobody really escapes.’
+The film doesn’t believe in justice or redemption in this horrible purgatory: Life is Hell, and ‘nobody really escapes.’
 If the images don’t send that message, explicit dialogue does.

 Brute Force is the breakout film for Jules Dassin.
 The stage director had earned his stripes and paid his dues at MGM, just as Elia Kazan had done at 20th Fox.
 Dassin doesn’t soft-sell anything in the script but instead gives the violence and cruelty extra emphasis.
 Dassin would proceed directly to three more noir classics (The Naked City, Thieves’ Highway, Night and the City) before fleeing to Europe to avoid a summons from the House Un-American Activities Committee (HUAC).
 Writer Richard Brooks proved to be made of anti-HUAC Teflon, but the blacklist was particularly rough on the film’s supporting cast.